-4. Courses Must Be Taken Ten (10) Years or Less Prior to Enrollment prior to enrollment in the COM.
+4. Courses Must Be Taken Ten (10) Years or Less Prior to Enrollment

+Generally, all applicants must complete all prerequisite requirements within ten (10) years or less prior to enrollment in the COM.
 Applicants who have taken prerequisite courses more than ten (10) years prior to enrollment in the COM may be required to repeat that coursework prior to matriculation.